UB-Mannheim/docxstruct/README.md

 # Handling Code
-`Docxstruct` is made to be adapted for parsing other kinds of content than 'Aktienführer'.
+`Docxstruct` is made to be adapted for parsing other kinds of content than *Aktienführer data*.
 It can be used as generic text-content recognizer and classifier.
 Therefore it provides lot's of analysis and structure for that.

-Usually all akf-specific content is stored in files which are called 'akf_....' this are the parts where you might want to put your custom functionalities.
+Usually all akf-specific content is stored in files which are called *akf_XXX* this are the parts where you might want to put your custom functionalities.

 Ways how to do that are described in the following documentation parts.